Hebberly/Hebberly.github.io/README.md

 Biography and Experience

-Marketer with more than fifteen years of experience launching software and hardware products covering AI, LLMs, blockchain, SaaS, electronics, and semiconductor solutions.
-I have experience leading marketing organizations and defining marketing strategy in startup environments.
+Marketer with seventeen years of experience launching AI, LLM, blockchain, SaaS, electronics, and semiconductor solutions, leading marketing organizations, and defining marketing strategy.
+I have experience in startup environments.
+I am available for contract and long term projects.
 I am available for contract and long term projects.

 <b> Work Experience </b>  <a href="https://www.linkedin.com/in/hebbaa/"> Linkedin  </a>